cxruan/eventme/README.md

+## Sprint additions
+### Added features
+- Saved Events: Logged in users will be able to save events by clicking the save button on the event box and the event registration page.
+This will allow users to save events to view later without having to register.
+Users will be able to see their saved events on their profile page.
+- Edit Profile Functionality: Logged in users will be able to edit details of their profile such as their name and their birthday.
+- Navigation Button: Users will be able to view directions on how to navigate to events based on their location.

 ## Building Instruction
 ### For both release and debug build
 - Put Firebase `google-services.json` file under the app level root directory